kookies0901/sumo-simulation/sumo_help.md

                                         for each timestep
   --device.ssm.write-lane-positions    Whether to write lanes and their
-                                        positions for each timestep --device.ssm.exclude-conflict-types STR  Which conflicts will be excluded from the log according to the conflict type they have been classified
+                                        positions for each timestep --device.ssm.write-na                Whether to write conflict outputs with no data as NA values or skip it --device.ssm.exclude-conflict-types STR  Which conflicts will be excluded from the log according to the conflict type they have been classified